popwar/CustomerService/README.md

     "jti": "214e33b0-ccc9-48e1-b4c2-a359bda24b26"
 }
 ```
-The value of access_token should be appened as the header to call other secured APIs
+The value of access_token should be appened as the header to call other secured APIs.

+Swagger ui has been enabled.
+The url is http://localhost:8089/swagger-ui.html.
+Token is needed to make the call.
+Otherwise, curl or postman can be used to make the API call.
+Below is the sample of using curl to call API.

-### 2. Get all customer profiles
+### 1. Get all customer profiles

 Sample request:
 ```